 In consonance with the mission of the University and the Sorrell College of Business, the Sorrell MBA program endeavors to offer a superior learning experience to traditional and nontraditional students in an on-campus and online setting.
 Rooted in fundamental business knowledge, the curriculum will be globally focused with attention to both developed and emerging economies.

-The Troy University Sorrell MBA degree is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+The Troy University Sorrell MBA degree is accredited by the Association to Advance Collegiate Schools of Business (AACSB).

 Business Foundation Requirements for the MBA